Water-Melon/Melon/docs/book/en/span.md

 mln_span_release();
 ```

-Description: Release the structure containing the measured values for this measurement. **Note**: This macro function should be called after `mln_span_stop`, otherwise, it may lead to memory access exceptions.
+Description: Release the structure containing the measured values for this measurement and the internal memory pool. **Note**: This macro function should be called after `mln_span_stop`, otherwise, it may lead to memory access exceptions.

 Return value: None